Diogo Queirós

-Diogo Lucas Queirós (born 5 January 1999) is a Portuguese professional footballer who plays as a centre-back or a defensive midfielder for Saudi First Division League club Al-Jabalain.
+Diogo Lucas Queirós (born 5 January 1999) is a Portuguese professional footballer who plays as a centre-back or a defensive midfielder for Saudi First Division League club Al-Najma.

 Club career

 Porto

 Born in Matosinhos, Porto District, Queirós joined Porto's youth system at the age of 11 from local club Leixões.
 He made his debut as a senior on 27 August 2017, playing 90 minutes for the reserve team in a 1–0 home win against Santa Clara in the LigaPro.
 The previous June, he had renewed his contract until 2021.

 On 27 August 2019, Queirós was loaned to Mouscron of the Belgian Pro League.
 His maiden appearance in the competition took place three days later, in a 2–2 away draw with Mechelen.
 He played 21 total games during his spell, and scored in a 2–0 home victory over Kortrijk on 15 September.

 Famalicão

 Queirós signed a three-year deal with Famalicão on 6 October 2020.
 He appeared in his first Primeira Liga match on 7 November, starting and finishing the 2–1 home defeat of Marítimo.

 On 31 August 2021, Queirós moved to Spanish Segunda División side Real Valladolid on a one-year loan with an option to buy.
 The following 30 January, after just eight competitive appearances, his loan was cut short.

 Queirós totalled only three games in his last two seasons at the Estádio Municipal 22 de Junho.